Iron Flag

-Iron Flag (titled as Wu-Tang Iron Flag on streaming platforms) is the fourth studio album by American East Coast hip hop collective Wu-Tang Clan, released on December 18, 2001, on Loud Records.
+Iron Flag (titled as Wu-Tang Iron Flag on streaming platforms) is the fourth studio album by American hip-hop collective Wu-Tang Clan, released on December 18, 2001 by Loud Records and Columbia Records.
 It was certified gold in sales by the RIAA.
 Iron Flag served as the group's second lowest-selling album (687,000 copies), as their record label, Loud, was on the verge of shutting down at the time.
 The album debuted at No. 32 on the Billboard 200 with 153,000 copies sold in its first week of release.
 It has sold over half a million copies in the United States and certified Gold by the RIAA.
 Rapper Ol' Dirty Bastard is completely absent from the album.

 Background

 A gap of four years separated both the first and second albums; and three years between the second and third albums; with those gaps being filled by a myriad of solo projects.
 The Clan reformed for a new LP one year after their well-received 2000 album The W, with RZA's Digital Bullet and Ghostface Killah's Bulletproof Wallets released in between.
 The album's promotion was also quite low-key, particularly in comparison to the fanfare, hype and expensive videos that had preceded the release of the group's two previous albums.
-Unusual for hip hop albums of the time, Iron Flag only consists of 12 tracks (which contain 13 songs plus a short introduction) with no interludes or skits between songs.
+Unusual for hip-hop albums of the time, Iron Flag only consists of 12 tracks (which contain 13 songs plus a short introduction) with no interludes or skits between songs.
 This is similar to The W, which only consisted of 13 tracks (though unlike Iron Flag it did feature interludes and skits).